mlbj/blurtool/README.md

 # blurtool

 This package provides a quick way to perform nonstationary blur operations using PyTorch, including tools for creating, manipulating, and storing Point Spread Function (PSF) objects.
-It also includes an implementation of the Eigenkernels approach proposed by [Gwak & Yang (2020)](https://doi.org/10.1364/OE.405448) as well as a robust alternative as described in [Brandão-Junior (2023)](https://doi.org/10.14209/sbrt.2023.1570908350).
+It also includes an implementation of the Eigenkernels approach proposed by [Gwak & Yang (2020)](https://doi.org/10.1364/OE.405448) as well as a robust alternative as described in [Brandão-Junior et al.(2023)](https://doi.org/10.14209/sbrt.2023.1570908350).

 | Original | Stationary Blur | Nonstationary Blur |
 |---------------------|---------------------------|-------------------------------|